snicker02/Catoptron/README.md

 - **Shift X / Y**, **Zoom** — pan and zoom the whole view.
 - **mirrored** — flip alternating tiles for seamless mirror symmetry.
 - **Feedback** (Feedback renderer only) — how much of the last frame persists (trail length).
+- **Mosh** (Feedback renderer only) — datamosh: block-displaces the previous frame before it re-enters, for chunky motion-smear corruption.

 ---